chima-okwara/Arduino_ThreeLetterWordGenerator/README.md

 #Directory structure:
 Arduino_ThreeLetterWordGenerator:

-/include/functions.h        **This contains the header file with all function definitions.**
+/lib/xlwg/                  **This directory contains the xlwg library, adapted to work with Arduino**

 /src/main.cpp               **This contains the main source file with the setup() and loop() Arduino functions**